AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 ---
-title: Activating your MBI Account for On-Premise Subscriptions
+title: Activating your[!DNL MBI]Account for On-Premise Subscriptions
-description: Learn about activating your MBI account for On-Premise Subscriptions.
+description: Learn about activating your[!DNL MBI]account for On-Premise Subscriptions.
 ---
-# Activate your MBI Account for On-Premise Subscriptions
+# Activate your[!DNL MBI]Account for On-Premise Subscriptions

-To activate MBI for on-premise subscriptions, first create a MBI account, then connect MBI to your Magento database.
-For information about activation in Cloud Starter projects, see [Activating your MBI Account for Cloud Starter Subscriptions](../getting-started/cloud-activation.md).
+To activate[!DNL MBI]for on-premise subscriptions, first create a[!DNL MBI]account, then connect[!DNL MBI]to your Magento database.
+For information about activation in Cloud Starter projects, see [Activating your[!DNL MBI]Account for Cloud Starter Subscriptions](../getting-started/cloud-activation.md).

-1. Create your MBI Account.
+1. Create your[!DNL MBI]Account.

     -  Go to [https://account.magento.com/customer/account/login](https://account.magento.com/customer/account/login)

-    -  Go to **My Account** > **My MBI Instances**.
+    -  Go to **My Account** > **My[!DNL MBI]Instances**.

     -  Click **Create Instance**.
 If you do not see this button, contact your Customer Success Manager or Customer Technical Advisor.